 If unsafe working conditions lead to injuries or illnesses, the business will need to have established procedures for handling those instances.

 Similarly, if an investigation of the events that took place discovers that an employee is to blame for an injury, the company will need to have ways to discipline them.
 In cases of employee harassment, the business needs to be able to set its foot down on time.

-For example, the first instance can warrant a verbal warning, and the following one would lead to a write-up.
+For example, the first instance can warrant a verbal warning, and the following one would lead to a write-up that needs to be taken note of on your company’s health and safety software.
 If one employee is continually making the office unsafe for others, they’d need to be suspended or terminated.

 Safe Employees Make for Happy Employers

 Creating a company culture that prioritizes safety is the best way to keep staff members happy and attract new employees.
 But it’s also a good way to save money you’d otherwise use on compensating workers that get injured.

 Still, if you don’t think you’d be able to go through the steps we’ve laid out, you can call reinforcements.
 Just outsource the inspection of your workplace to a company that’s more equipped to handle it.

 It may even provide you with a plan for the implementation of necessary changes.
 The money you spend on that will be well worth it in the long run.